-Much of the island boasts pine forests, which is the source of large lumber industry.
-The northern region features low ridges with marble quarried there, while the southern area is an elevated plain.
+The island's total population is around 100,000.
+Its largest city and capital is Nueva Gerona (located on the northern coast).
+The 2nd-largest and oldest is Santa Fe (located in the interior).
+Much of the island is covered with pine forests, which is the source of large lumber industry.
+Its northern parts feature low ridges with marble quarried there, while the southern area is an elevated plain.
 Fishing and agriculture are the main industries, with vegetables and citrus fruit being grown.
-The volcanic activity formed black sand beach.
+The volcanic activity formed black sand beaches.

 Isla de la Juventud has a mild climate, but is famous for frequent hurricanes.
-It's a popular tourist destination, with plenty of beaches and resorts, such as Bibijagua Beach.
-Until the government of Cuba expropriated foreign-owned property during the early 1960s, Americans owned much land, and the isle contained a branch of Hilton Hotels chain.
+The island is among Cuba's most popular tourist destinations, with plenty of beaches and resorts, such as Bibijagua Beach.
+Until the government of Cuba expropriated foreign-owned property during the early 1960s, Americans owned much of the land.

-The main transportation to Isla de la Juventud is by aircraft or boat.
-Hydrofoils and motorized catamarans make the trip in between 2 and 3 hours.
+The main transportation to Isla de la Juventud is by plane or boat.
+Hydrofoils and motorized catamarans offer, respectively, 2 and 3 hours ferry service from Cuba.
 A much larger and slower cargo ferry takes around 6 hours to make the crossing, but is much cheaper.

 Highlights: Bibijagua Beach